Mining Engineering Bachelor's Degree

 Tomorrow Needs Innovation and Sustainability

-Mining engineers plan, design, and supervise the exploitation of both the surface and underground mining operations for safe and profitable extraction.
+Mining engineers plan, design, and supervise both surface and underground mining operations.
+Extraction needs to be safe and profitable.
 Market conditions can be difficult and the environment challenging.
 The creation of a sustainable mining operation must involve innovative decision-making.

 Multidisciplinary Approach

-This program is hosted by the Department of Geological and Mining Engineering and Sciences, yet relies on courses and faculty from several departments within the College of Engineering.
+The Department of Geological and Mining Engineering and Sciences hosts this program.
+We rely on courses and faculty from several engineering departments.

 Core Course Areas